Hippi3Hack3r/Edcap/README.md

 a reverse lookup for the domain.
 It also doesn't work yet.

 ## Usage
-The binary is available under releases.
+Binaries for Mac and Linux are available under releases.
 You will need to specify a few options:
 * removesrc: an IP address to remove.
 When paired with removedst, the program will remove all traffic between the two.
 This is bidirectional, to remove only traffic from src -> dst and not vice versa also specify `-uni=True` (once it's implemented)